 Selling and distribution expenses consist primarily of shipping and other transportation costs incurred delivering merchandise to customers and from customers returning merchandise, merchant processing fees, and customer service.
-Over the long term, we expect selling and distribution costs to remain relatively consistent as a percentage of net sales, but we expect selling and distribution expenses to fluctuate as a percentage of net sales in the short term as we may not able to fully offset the impact of COVID-19.
-In addition, with the increase in online sales as a result of COVID-19, capacity with our third-party carriers has been and may continue to be impacted, resulting in a potential increase in our shipping costs through increases in rates and surcharges.
+Over the long term, we expect selling and distribution costs to remain relatively consistent as a percentage of net sales, but we expect selling and distribution expenses to increase year-over-year as a percentage of net sales in the short term reflecting pressure from an expected year-over-year increase in our return rate due to product mix and our customers propensity to return merchandise.
+In addition, as a result of COVID-19 and other broad-based supply chain challenges, our average shipping costs have and may continue to increase.
+Furthermore, while we have been able to maintain our high customer service levels, continuing capacity restraints with our third-party carriers may have an adverse impact on our service levels in the future.